400 MILLION+ HITS!!!

 CALIFORNIA INDIAN EDUCATION

-WELCOME to the official California Indian Education CALIE website, the American Indian tribal community leader in on-line Native American educational resources and community services in Southern California Indian Country.
+LOGO-CALIE-RESOURCESWELCOME to the official California Indian Education CALIE website, the American Indian tribal community leader in on-line Native American educational resources and community services in Southern California Indian Country.

-We collaborate with the thirty California Indian Education Centers established by the California Department of Education, and the twenty seven federally-recognized Tribal Governments located in Southern California.
+We collaborate with the thirty California Indian Education Centers established by the California Department of Education, and the twenty seven federally-recognized Indigenous Tribal Governments located in Southern California.

-Please contact our Editor in Chief Ernie Salgado, Soboba Indian Reservation, to become involved with your tribal community website!
+Please contact our Editor in Chief Ernie Salgado, Soboba Indian Reservation, to become involved with your Tribal community website!

 Español | 中文 | 日本 | Française | Deutsch | 한국어 | Россию | پارس